yonaskolb/Stylist/README.md

 myView.style = "myStyle"
 ```
 A style can also be set in Interface Builder in the property inspector.

-To load a style simply call:
+To load a Theme simply call:

 ```swift
 Stylist.shared.load(path: pathToFile)
 ```

+You can load multiple themes, and they will all be applied as long as they have different paths

 ## 🖌 Style Properties
 Many UIKit views and bar buttons have built in properties that you can set.
 These can be viewed in [Style Properties](Docs/StyleProperties.MD).
-Each style can also reference an array other other styles, that will be merged in order
+Each style can also reference an array of other styles that will be merged in order

 ## 🔥 Hot Reloading
 You can choose to watch a file, which means that whever that file is changed the styles are reloaded.
 The file can be a local file on disk or a remote file.